 Where the Reel Map can be established it is a relatively simple task for anyone with reasonable programming skills to take that information and simulate the game and confirm the House Edge settings and variance (size and frequency of different wins and losses) of the game.
 With some software providers the Reel Map can be read from the game code, but the majority of major providers encode this information to prevent players from obtaining it.
 In these situations the only way to obtain the reel map is by recording hundreds of thousands of spins worth of information.

-It should be noted that many slots games use different Reel Maps for each reel, making accurate mapping more complex.
+It should be noted that many online slots games use different Reel Maps for each reel, making accurate mapping more complex.

 Amusements with Prizes (AWPs) are a variation of the standard slots game.
 With standard slots games each spin is entirely independent of the last.
 When you see casinos advertising which games are “hot” or “cold”, this is baseless superstitious nonsense.
 The game may have paid out more or less than expected within recent history but this offers no insight as to what the game will payout in the immediate future.